-- Residential, mixed-use, and non-residential intensification within the settlement areas, including infill, redevelopment, and the conversion of existing buildings; and - Development of additional land designated as employment areas, primarily but not exclusively within the Commercial Parks and the 417 Industrial Park.
+Residential, mixed-use, and non-residential intensification within the settlement areas, including infill, redevelopment, and the conversion of existing buildings; and

+Development of additional land designated as employment areas, primarily but not exclusively within the 417 Industrial Park.

-Furthermore, a Growth Management Strategy Updaten Updated Growth Outlook and Employment Land Needs Analysis was prepared by Hemson Consulting Ltd. (March 30, 2022 January 2017) ("Hemson Report") was prepared into support the context of the 5-year newreview of the County Official Plan, in order to evaluate whether there is sufficient the sufficiency of vacant land to accommodate future residential and employment uses within the Settlement Areas (i.e., Villages), and the Township's Trade and Industry Policy Areas designated identified in the County Official Plan, which includes the 417 Industrial Park to accommodate future residential and employment uses.
-The Hemson Report identified that there was an insufficient land supply within the existing Settlement Areas and Trade and Industry Policy Areas, and that The Hemson eport concluded that additional residential lands and employment lands are needed to accommodate forecast population, housing unit, and employment growth.
+Furthermore, a Growth Management Strategy Update was prepared by Hemson Consulting Ltd. (March 30, 2022) ("Hemson Report") to support the new County Official Plan, in order to evaluate whether there is sufficient vacant land to accommodate future residential and employment uses within the Settlement Areas (i.e., Villages) and the Trade and Industry Policy Areas designated in the County Official Plan, which includes the 417 Industrial Park.
+The Hemson Report identified that there was an insufficient land supply within the existing Settlement Areas and Trade and Industry Policy Areas, and that additional residential lands and employment lands are needed to accommodate forecast population, housing unit, and employment growth.